What is a Protection Order?

 Purpose and qualifying abuse:

-• An Extreme Risk Protection Order (ERPO) is a court order that orders the temporary removal and prohibition of firearms and concealed pistol licenses if the court makes a finding that the individual is an imminent risk of danger to themselves or others.
+- An Extreme Risk Protection Order (ERPO) requires the temporary removal and prohibition of firearms and concealed pistol licenses if the court finds that the individual poses a significant risk of harm to themselves or others.
 Family, household members, or law enforcement may petition the court for an ERPO when there is demonstrated evidence that the person poses a significant danger.

-• A person who is subject to an ERPO cannot purchase, receive, control, possess of access firearms while the order is in place.
+- A person who is subject to an ERPO is prohibited from accessing, possessing, purchasing, receiving, or attempting to purchase or receive, firearms while the order is in place.

 What can an ERPO do?

-• Temporarily prohibit the purchase and possession of firearms
+- Temporarily prohibit the purchase, control, access, and possession of firearms.

 Criteria: